Basis

 }

-At this time, the free against xs at (X') can't be optimized away since there exists a branch (namely, (Y')) that doesn't perform malloc that is of the same size as xs.
+At this point, the free against xs at (X') can't be optimized away since there is a branch (namely, (Y')) that doesn't perform a malloc of the same size as xs.

 Name Resolution